Vought F4U Corsair: Variants

-XF4U-3: Experimental aircraft built to hold different engines in order to test the Corsair's performance with a variety of power plants.
+XF4U-3: Experimental aircraft built to hold different engines to test the Corsair's performance with a variety of power plants.
 This variant never entered service.
-Goodyear also contributed a number of airframes, designated FG-3, to the project.
+Goodyear also contributed some airframes, designated FG-3, to the project.
 A single sub-variant XF4U-3B with minor modifications was also produced for the FAA.

 XF4U-4: New engine and cowling.

 F4U-4: The last variant to see action during World War II.
 Deliveries to the U.S. Navy of the F4U-4 began in early 1945.
 It had the 2100 hp dual-stage-supercharged -18W engine.
 When the cylinders were injected with the water/alcohol mixture, power was boosted to 2450 hp.
-The aircraft required an air scoop under the nose and the unarmored wing fuel tanks of 62 USgal capacities were removed for better maneuverability at the expense of maximum range.
-The propeller was changed to a four blade type.
+The aircraft required an air scoop under the nose, and the unarmored wing fuel tanks, with capacities of 62 USgal, were removed for better maneuverability at the expense of maximum range.
+The propeller was changed to a four-blade type.
 Maximum speed was increased to 448 mph and climb rate to over 4500 ft/min as opposed to the 2900 ft/min of the F4U-1A.
 The "4-Hog" retained the original armament and had all the external load (i.e., drop tanks, bombs) capabilities of the F4U-1D.
 Vought also tested the two F4U-4Xs (BuNos 49763 and 50301, prototypes for the new R2800) with fixed wingtip tanks (the Navy showed no interest) and an Aeroproducts six-blade contraprop (not accepted for production).

 An F4U-4 of VF-1b on board USS Midway, 1947–1948.
 Four-bladed prop is shown.

 F4U-4B: 300 F4U-4s ordered with alternate gun armament of four 20 mm AN/M3 cannon.